vmcj/lightdm-qt5-greeter-ccs-api/README.md

 lightdm-qt5-greeter is a simple frontend for the lightdm displaymanager, written in c++ and qt5.

 It has it's roots in the razor project, where it was developed under the name razor-lightdm-greeter.
-When razor was merged into LXQt it was renamed to lxlightdm-qt5-greeter.
+When razor was merged into LXQt it was renamed to lxqt-lightdm-greeter.

 As of september 2015 I have renamed it to qt-lightdm-greeter and cut it's ties to LXQt.
 This was primarily because LXQt recommends SDDM as its displaymanager and because the application had very little integration with LXQt.